 Decision-making can be complex, especially when competing values must be weighed.
 My early career experience working in the natural foods industry taught me that food decision-making is often fraught.
-Health, convenience, value($) and cultural/emotional attachments can lead to uncertainty around what values are most important in any given eating experience.
+Health, convenience, value($) and cultural/emotional attachments can lead to uncertainty around what values are most important in any given eating/consumption experience.
 Often, the “best” decision in one realm can be the very worst in another (for instance, the healthiest options may cost the most or take the longest to prepare).

 Areas of Expertise